 Keep Being Aware

 Make a note in your calendar to review our goals every month for the rest of the year.
 Each month review how you are doing.
-It might sound like a lot of work, but if you want to make significant progress on your goals it is important to keep them a priority, so you can make quick adjustments if your plan goes awry.
+It might sound like a lot of work, but if you want to make significant progress on your goals it is essential to keep them a priority, so you can make quick adjustments if your plan goes awry.

 At the end of 2017, look back at the whole year.
 How much better did you do in the second half of the year planning versus in the first half?
-(So much better right?!?!)